PlacidFox/opening-practice/README.md

 - show all moves at the side ? (format UCI pour le moment ?)
 - reverse board
 - play vs JSON database
+- put board with fen

 To do :
 - legal moves ? or not necessary ?
 - show check ?

+Clock for time test

 Get Better :
 #split uci moves into from_coordinates et to_coordinates - #COLOR STILL MANUEL IN CODE - TO DO BETTER - AND GET MOVE NUMBER IF BLACK START ?